Smoldering debris, mud hinder Indonesia volcano rescue

 A thunderstorm and days of rain, which eroded and partly collapsed the dome atop the 3,676-meter (12,060-foot) Semeru, triggered the eruption, said Eko Budi Lelono, who heads the geological survey center.

-Television reports showed people screaming and running under a huge ash cloud, their faces wet from rain mixed with volcanic dust.

-Despite an increase in activity since Wednesday, Semeru’s alert status had remained at the third highest of four levels since it began erupting last year, and Indonesia’s Volcanology Center for Geological Hazard Mitigation did not raise it this week, Lelono said.

-Semeru, the stratovolcano, is also known as Mahameru, meaning “The Great Mountain” in Sanskrit.
+Semeru, the stratovolcano in shape of a cone, is also known as Mahameru, meaning “The Great Mountain” in Sanskrit.
 It has erupted many times over the last 200 years.
 Still, as with other volcanoes — it is one of 129 under watch in Indonesia, the world’s largest archipelago — more than 62,000 people call Sumeru’s fertile slopes home.
-The 3,676-meter (12,060-foot) volcano last erupted in January, with no casualties.
+It last erupted in January, with no casualties.

 Indonesia, an archipelago of more than 270 million people, is prone to earthquakes and volcanic activity because it sits along the Pacific “Ring of Fire,” a horseshoe-shaped series of fault lines.
 Currently 54% of the country’s nearly 270 million people live on Java, the country’s most densely populated area.

-Officials said earlier they had hoped they could avoid casualties by closely monitoring the volcano, but the death toll quickly rose from one late Saturday to 13 on Sunday morning.
+Officials said earlier they had hoped they could avoid casualties by closely monitoring the volcano.

 National Disaster Mitigation Agency spokesperson Abdul Muhari said 57 people had been hospitalized, mostly with burns, respiratory problems and other injuries.
-He said rescuers were still searching for seven residents of Curah Kobokan village who were reported missing.
+He said rescuers were still searching for seven residents of Curah Kobokan village.

-More than 900 villagers streamed into makeshift emergency shelters after Saturday’s powerful eruption, but many others defied official warnings and chose to remain in their homes, saying they had to tend to their livestock and protect their property, said Haryadi Purnomo of East Java’s search and rescue agency.
+More than 900 villagers streamed into makeshift emergency shelters after Saturday’s powerful eruption, but many others defied official warnings and chose to remain in their homes, saying they had to tend to their livestock and protect their property, said Purnomo.

-“We’ll do everything we can to evacuate them by preparing trucks and motorbikes for them to flee at any time,” Purnomo said.
+“We’ll do everything we can to evacuate them by preparing trucks and motorbikes for them to flee at any time,” he said.

-He said his teams were searching for survivors and victims on the southern slope of the mountain, but thick mud, smoldering debris and heavy rain have hampered the search.
-He described several formerly lush villages south of the crater as “death zones.”

-“There’s no life there… trees, farms, houses are scorched, everything is covered in heavy gray ash,” Purnomo said, adding that several other areas were virtually untouched.
-Search and rescue efforts were temporary suspended on Sunday afternoon amid fears that smoldering debris and hot ash could tumble down from the crater due to heavy rains.

-Indonesian President Joko Widodo said Sunday that he instructed his Cabinet ministers and disaster and military officials to coordinate the response.
+Indonesian President Joko Widodo said he instructed his Cabinet ministers and disaster and military officials to coordinate the response.

 Karmini reported from Jakarta, Indonesia.